-- I. Population density
+- 4. Population growth

-- 3. Mortality

 - 5. Age distribution of population

-- 2. Natality

-- 4. Population growth

 - Population fluctuations.

 1. Population Density

 Population density refers to the size of any population in relation to some unit of space.
 It is expressed in terms of the number of individuals or biomass per unit area or volume, as for example, 500 teak trees per hectare; 40 lions per 100 km2, 5 million diatoms per cubic metre of water.
 Population density is seldom static and it changes with time and space.
 Population size can be measured by several methods: